 And you'd be forgiven for thinking that it was a confusing cocktail of chemicals, muddled together by a creative mixologist for your vaping pleasure (which of course it has been, just without the confusing cocktail of chemicals, that is).

-What is in vape juice?
+What Ingredients are in vape juice?

+So what is E Liquid?
 Vape juice is quite simply a blend of several different ingredients, all of which are easily recognisable, pronounceable, and food safe.

 - Propylene glycol - otherwise known as PG